emily-halina/brisket/README.md

 This repository contains code required to generate an arbitrary number of agents, along with means of evaluating said agents.
 We provide 3 pre-trained diverse agents created using this approach, along with 3 agents using more traditional deep reinforcement learning methods.

-Technical details of how the Brisket approach works and an initial evaluation of the approach are covered in "Diversity-based Deep Reinforcement Learning Towards Multidimensional Difficulty for Fighting Game AI" (pdf link soon), an upcoming workshop paper at [EXAG 2022](https://www.exag.org/).
+Technical details of how the Brisket approach works and an initial evaluation of the approach are covered in ["Diversity-based Deep Reinforcement Learning Towards Multidimensional Difficulty for Fighting Game AI"](https://arxiv.org/abs/2211.02759), a workshop paper at [EXAG 2022](https://www.exag.org/).
 If you use this work in any capacity in a research project or publication, please include the following citation.

 ```
-(citation information coming soon. . .)
+@article{halina2022diversity,
+  title={Diversity-based Deep Reinforcement Learning Towards Multidimensional Difficulty for Fighting Game AI},
+  author={Halina, Emily and Guzdial, Matthew},
+  journal={arXiv preprint arXiv:2211.02759},
+  year={2022}
+}
 ```

 This repository builds off the [existing gym environment](https://github.com/TeamFightingICE/Gym-FightingICE) maintained by the developers of FightingICE.
 Check out the [official FightingICE website](http://www.ice.ci.ritsumei.ac.jp/~ftgaic/) for more information about FightingICE and its associated AI competitions.